-After the locating request is made, the MISS DIG 811 System analyzes the information to identify which utilities or pipeline operators should be notified.
-MISS DIG 811 System then transmits the request to the appropriate members such as Consumers Energy.
+After the locating request is made, MISS DIG 811 analyzes the information to identify which facility operators should be notified.
+MISS DIG 811 then transmits the request to the appropriate members, like us.

-Once it is determined that markings are required, the request is assigned to a field locater who will locate and mark the excavation site with paint, stakes and/or flags.
+Once it is determined that markings are required, the request is assigned to a field locater who will locate and mark the excavation site with paint, stakes and/ or flags.
 Facilities are marked according to specific guidelines and color codes.
 For example: Yellow is used for natural gas, oil, steam, petroleum or other gaseous materials.
-See Table on page 16 for other utility colors.
+See Table on page 12 for other colors.